yairm210/Unciv/android/assets/scripting/enginefiles/python/PythonScripting.md

 	while i < targetcount:
 		x = random.randint(0, sizex)
 		y = random.randint(0, sizey)
+		# Instead of iterating over every tile on the map, generate the coords in Python, and then work with foreign objects only after having determined the coordinates.
 		if real(gameInfo.tileMap.tileMatrix[x][y]) is not None:
 		# +1 IPC "read" action.
 		# On hexagonal maps, check for validity.
 To be faster yet, this could also be done numerically in Python, or short-circuited on rectangular maps.